willsketch/Alien_Invasion/README.md

 # Small game project using pygame
-  -About : Small pygame project as an introduction to the pygame library -Description :Very simple space invaders game
+  ### About : Small pygame project as an introduction to the pygame library
+  -Description :Very simple space invaders game
   ![](Alien_Invasion/data/images/119-space-invaders.gif)